fonsecag/FFAST/README.md

 ### Models

 Currently only sGDML and SchNet are _fully_ implemented.
 You can however also load prepredicted energies and forces in the "Models" menu.
 The format for this is simple: create a .npz file with energies under the "E" key and forces under the "F" key (same as sGDML npz datasets).
+You can then load this .npz file under "Model"->"Load prepredicted": note that this pre-predicted model needs to be loaded relative to an already loaded dataset (see bottom tab when loading prepredicted model).

 ### Datasets